KoinoAoi/Koi-Pixiv-Extension/README.md

 v1 Makes Pixiv History page full and free
 (Well, not totally full.
-You still can't use the Comment, Rate, Bookmark buttons on it)
+You still can't use the Comment, Rate, Bookmark buttons on it) v1.1

-Working on:
-Integrated Download Button for Pixiv History page
+Integrated Downloading for Pixiv History page

 How to Run: